 Finishing Touches – It’s All in the Details

-Once the fundamental design has come together, we enter a really fun phase of the process: selecting the door styles, stain colours, handles and countertop colours.
+Once the fundamental design has come together, we enter a really fun phase of the process: selecting the door styles, stain colours, cabinet and drawer handles and kitchen countertop colours.
 Our clients are usually very aware of the colour trends and how the look of their kitchen is going to fit into their existing style of their home as a whole.
 At this point they are either very sure of the colours they want or they have may have even hired an interior designer or interior decorator to help them out.

 So whatever your level of design awareness, tell us what problems you need to solve and whatever your ideas may be.
 You don’t need to be an expert, but definitely don’t be shy.
 Bring us your magazine pages and even your sketches if you have them.
 Get as far as you can down the design path – it’s our job to get you the rest of the way.
 After all, it’s your home, and we want it to be as beautiful and functional as it can be!